Donald Trump Impeachment: Petition Crosses 900,000 Signatures

 Ever since Donald Trump took the oath of the office, he is only trying his best to fulfill his promises he made during his 2016 presidential campaign.
 So far, few of his chief associates are accused of having conversations with the Russian government, but none of the senior officials are charged with anything which is mentioned in the Article II, Section 4.
 So, at this moment, it is not at all possible to impeach Donald Trump.

 Meanwhile, there are many senior official experts who think that in just two months, Donald Trump has done enough that will surely turn some heads in the Congress.
-California Congresswoman Maxine Waters claims that President Trump’s executive orders and his rumored associations with the Russian government are enough reasons for his removal from the office.
+California Congresswoman Maxine Waters made it clear that President Trump’s executive orders and his rumored associations with the Russian government are enough reasons for his removal from the office.

 “I think that he colluded with Putin during the election and that hacking and everything that took place,” she said in one of her interviews.

-Donald Trump’s first travel ban executive order and the revised one are highly criticized by the media and by his liberal critics.
+Donald Trump’s first travel ban executive order and the even the revised one are highly criticized by the media and even by the judges from the country.
 Even his rumored association with the Russian government has already created a lot of buzz in just the two months of his presidency.

 That being said, Donald Trump’s impeachment is not an easy task for the Congress.
-So far, Donald Trump has not been proven to have ties with the Kremlin.
+So far, Donald Trump has not been proven of his ties with the Kremlin.
 Even his executive orders proved that the president is only trying to make the country a safer place for every American.
-Do you think the odds will change or the online petition will cross a million signatures?
-Sound off in the comments below.
+Do you think, in coming time the odds will change or the online petition will cross a million signatures?
+Sound off your views in the comments below.

 [Featured Image by Olivier Douliery-Pool/Getty Images]